 Your policy will continue each year upon payment of the premium, regardless of changes to the health of each life insured.
+The first policy anniversary is 12 months after the policy start date shown in the Policy Schedule.

-Events that result in your policy ending can be found within each cover section.
+Conditions that result in your policy ending can be found within each cover section.